Human rights in Nigeria: Boko Haram

 Boko Haram is an Islamist terrorist group that focuses its attacks on government officials, Christians, and fellow Muslims who speak out against their actions or are thought to aid the government, known as "traitor Muslims".
 Attacks are primarily focused in northeast Nigeria.
 They cite corruption committed by the national government as well as increased Western influence as the primary reason for their often violent actions.
 This group engaging in jihad was banded in 2000 by the spiritual leader Mohammed Yusuf.

 In July 2009, there were five days of extreme violence from Boko Haram as well as with the governmental response.
 From 26 to 31 July, the group killed 37 Christian men and burned 29 churches.
 After a brief hiatus in claimed incidents, the group resurfaced in the summer of 2011 with church attacks.

 In October 2013, Amnesty International recommended that the Nigerian government investigate the deaths of more than 950 suspected Boko Haram members that died under military custody in the first six months of the year.

 In 2014, Boko Haram drew international attention from its 14 April kidnapping of approximately 230 female students from a secondary school in the northern town of Chibok, Nigeria.
 Boko Haram leader Abubakar Shekau claims the girls have converted to Islam and has threatened to sell them as wives or slaves to Boko Haram members at a price of $12.50 each.
 Boko Haram has also attacked schools in Yobe State and forced hundreds of young men to join their forces, killing those who refused.
 Persistent violence in northeast Nigeria in 2014 has caused the deaths of over 2,500 civilians and the displacement of more than 700,000.

 From 3 to 7 January 2015, Boko Haram militants seized and razed the towns of Baga and Doron-Baga and reportedly killed at least 150 people in the Baga Massacre.

 Boko Haram kills civilians, abducts women and girls, forcefully conscripts boys and men, and even destroys homes and schools.

 According to a UNICEF report, Boko Haram abducted more than 1,000 children between 2013 and 2018, including the 276 Chibok schoolgirls.
 More than 100 Chibok girls are yet to return home even after five years of the incidence.

 On 2 December 2020, Boko Haram jihadists admitted that they were behind the brutal massacre in northeast Nigeria.
 They slaughtered 76 farmers in Borno State.
 Attacks were carried out in revenge as the farmers were helping the Nigerian Army.
 They supported the army in the arrest of one of its brothers, Abubakar Shekau, said in a video.

-In a shocking development, it was reported in May, 2021 that the Boko Haram leader Abubakar Shekau has been killed by rival Ismalic state-allied fighters in the northern part of Nigeria.
-These claims by different reporters are yet to be confirmed by the Nigerian army who released a statement saying that it is still investigating report about the death of shekau.
+In a shocking development, it was reported in May, 2021 that the Boko Haram leader Abubakar Shekau has been killed by rival Islamic State-allied fighters in the northern part of Nigeria.
+These claims by different reporters are yet to be confirmed by the Nigerian army which released a statement saying that it is still investigating report about Shekau's death.